Sunday, November 8, 2009

 This technology is particularly beneficial

 for chassidim, who should make a point of regularly learning our Rebbe’s teachings.
-It enables those who understand Yiddish (see here) to listen to the Rebbe speak directly, without the intermediate stage of a transcript, which although faithful to the original, may still lose much in translation.
+It enables those who understand Yiddish (see here) to listen to the Rebbe speak directly, without the intermediate stage of a transcript, which although faithful to the original, invariably loses much in translation.

-sichos in a way that would not be possible through studying the transcripts (edited or unedited) of his sichos.
+the Rebbe’s holy sichos can inspire the person emotionally in a way that would not be possible through studying the transcripts (edited or unedited) of his sichos.

 As the Rebbe said many times, “Words that emanate from the heart will penetrate the heart” (